MIDL-Conference/midl-website-2020/pages/papers/chamberland20.md

         - <a class="toggle_visibility" data-selector=".paper_qa" data-level="3">Show schedule</a>

 <span class="paper_abstract">
-        'There is an urgent need for a paradigm shift from group-wise comparisons to individual diagnosis in diffusion MRI (dMRI) to enable the analysis of rare cases and clinically-heterogeneous groups.
+        There is an urgent need for a paradigm shift from group-wise comparisons to individual diagnosis in diffusion MRI (dMRI) to enable the analysis of rare cases and clinically-heterogeneous groups.
 Deep autoencoders have shown great potential to detect anomalies in neuroimaging data.
-We present a framework that operates on the manifold of white matter (WM) pathways to learn normative microstructural features, and discriminate those at genetic risk from controls in a paediatric population. '
+We present a framework that operates on the manifold of white matter (WM) pathways to learn normative microstructural features, and discriminate those at genetic risk from controls in a paediatric population.
         <span class="actions">
   <br/>
   <a class="toggle_visibility" data-level="2">Hide abstract</a></span>